 Good Mornings are a great exercise to practice hinging at the hips, benefiting your glutes and lower back but primarily targeting those hamstrings.
 You can complete this exercise using only bodyweight, but adding a dumbbell creates extra strain on your hamstrings to better build and strengthen the muscle.
 Dumbbell Good Mornings are the ideal exercise to kick off your leg workout, before moving on to a more challenging movement.

 This hamstring curl exercise can be completed using either a swiss ball (exercise ball) or slider.
-The swiss ball leg curl targets, in particular, the knee flexion function of the hamstrings, unlike deadlifts which focus on hip flexion.
-This hamstring workout is a good alternative when you don’t have access to a leg curl machine, and uses only your body weight to strengthen legs.
+The swiss ball leg curl targets in particular the knee flexion function of the hamstrings, unlike deadlifts which focus on hip flexion.
+This hamstring workout is a good alternative when you don’t have access to a leg curl machine, and uses only your body weight to strengthen your legs.